 Principles

-1.1 The academic enterprise at the University of Nottingham, whether scholarship, research or innovation, is based on the values of academic integrity, honesty and trust.
+1.1 The academic activities at the University of Nottingham whether scholarship, research, or innovation are based on the values of academic integrity.
+Academic integrity is a set of values and practices that expect us to act with honesty, trust, fairness, respect, and responsibility.

-1.2 Any inappropriate activity or behaviour by a student which may give that student, or another student, an unpermitted academic advantage in a summative assessment is considered to be an act of academic misconduct and unacceptable in a scholarly community.
-This includes activity or behaviour during preparation for a summative assessment even if there is no direct evidence of misconduct in the assessment itself e.g., approaching a third party for help during an examination even if there is no evidence of the material provided being used in the summative assessment.
-Such action(s) will be considered under these Regulations and this may lead to a penalty being imposed.
+1.2 Academic misconduct is any inappropriate activity or behaviour by a student which may give that student, or another student, an unpermitted academic advantage in a summative assessment and is unacceptable within the University’s scholarly community.
+This includes activity or behaviour during preparation for a summative assessment even if there is no direct evidence of misconduct in the submitted assessment itself, e.g., approaching a third party for help during an examination even if there is no evidence of the material provided being used in the summative assessment.
+Such activities and behaviours will be considered under these regulations, and this may lead to a penalty being imposed.

-Formative assessment is primarily designed to give feedback on progress and inform development, but does not contribute to a module mark.
-If the affected work does not count towards an award, a transcript mark or a progression decision, the problematic work should normally be addressed by specific and extensive feedback on the issue that is the subject of concern.
-This is to ensure change of behaviour and act as a preventative measure for future incidents.
+Formative assessment is primarily designed to give feedback on progress and inform development but do not contribute to a module mark.
+Instances that resemble academic misconduct in formative assessments should normally be addressed by specific and extensive feedback on the issue.
+This is to ensure change of behaviour and act as a preventative measure.

-1.3 These Regulations are to be applied to all current students of the University, whether currently registered or not.
+1.3 These regulations are to be applied to all students of the University, whether currently registered or not.
 Former students will be subject to the academic misconduct regulations that were in place whilst they were a registered student.

-1.4 The University’s Fitness to Practise procedures may also be applied to students on programmes of study which lead to professional registration and whose actions are considered under these Regulations.
-Findings of proven intent to commit academic misconduct (see below) will also be referred for consideration under the relevant Fitness to Practise concerns process.
+1.4 The University’s Fitness to Practise procedures may also be applied to students on programmes of study that lead to professional registration and whose actions are considered under these regulations.
+Findings of proven intent to commit academic misconduct (see 1.10 below) will also be referred for consideration under the relevant Fitness to Practise concerns process.
 For more information, please consult the following:

 Fitness to practise procedures

-1.5 Schools/Departments will provide advice and examples to students as to what constitutes academic misconduct and make them aware of these Regulations and the possible outcomes of action constituting academic misconduct.
-Students have a responsibility to attend such sessions and study such advice.
+1.5 Schools/Departments will provide advice and examples to students of what constitutes academic misconduct.
+They will inform students of these regulations and the possible outcomes of academic misconduct.
+Students have a responsibility to undertake available training and read relevant guidance.

-1.6 Students should take responsibility for the integrity of their own work, including asking for clarification.
+1.6 Students must take responsibility for the integrity of their own work, including asking for clarification.

-1.7 Confirmed instances of academic misconduct and any penalty awarded may be referred to in student references (relating to a student’s academic achievement at University) or notified to an accrediting body.
+1.7 Confirmed instances of academic misconduct and any penalty imposed may be referred to in student references relating to a student’s academic achievement at University.
+For some courses, the University must notify the relevant accrediting body.
+For more information, please consult the following:

 1.8 The standard of proof is that of “the balance of probabilities”.
-Evidence indicating that, on the balance of probabilities, academic misconduct has occurred will be deemed sufficient evidence for action under these Regulations.
+Evidence indicating that, on the balance of probabilities, academic misconduct has occurred will be deemed sufficient for action under these regulations.

-Students cannot use other procedures e.g., Extenuating Circumstances or Academic Appeals, to request an outcome that would change a penalty for academic misconduct imposed by a School or Department or an Academic Misconduct Committee.
+Students cannot use other procedures e.g., Extenuating Circumstances or Academic Appeals, to request an outcome that would change a penalty for academic misconduct.

-1.10 It is not necessary to prove intention to commit academic misconduct in order to make a finding of academic misconduct.
+1.10 It is not necessary to prove intention to commit academic misconduct to make a finding of academic misconduct.
 However, proven intent to commit academic misconduct is likely to be considered an aggravating factor when determining a penalty.
-Examples of proven intent include, but are not limited to;
+Examples of proven intent include, but are not limited to:

 - False authorship or impersonation